-Do you agree with our proposal to replicate the FCA's banding framework for CMCs in our rules in its entirety, but with specific limited circumstances where the banding model and maximum charges are not to apply?
+Do you agree with our proposal to replicate the entire FCA's banding framework for CMCs in our rules, but with specific limited circumstances where the banding model and maximum charges would not apply?
 Where possible, provide evidence or examples that illustrate why you think this.